thuvasooriya/nimsh/readme.md

 ## ack

-- nvchad
+- nvchad for base46
-- tj
+- tj for the awesome tutorials and kikstarter.nvim
-- prime
+- prime for his stunning personality
-- stackoverflow, reddit, discord